PARTNERS IN CRIME

 Making ‘Partners in Crime’

-But I was aware that a technical exercise does not a fun movie make, so I endeavoured to write a story that leant into the style of film noir.
-This gave me the opportunity to explore the little white lies and suspicions that tend to pop up in romantic relationships and to exaggerate the consequences through the tropes of the genre.
-Luckily for us and our shoestring budget, noir films also tend to employ small casts, limited locations, and black and white photography - all of which are very handy for keeping costs down.
+But I was aware that a technical exercise does not a fun movie make, so endeavoured to write a story that leant into the style of film noir.
+This gave me the opportunity to explore the little white lies and suspicions that can pop up in romantic relationships and to exaggerate the consequences through the tropes of the genre.
+Luckily for me and my shoestring budget, noir films also tend to employ small casts, limited locations, as well as black and white photography - which all helped to keep costs down.

-The movie was shot on weekends over two months with an energetic, accommodating, and all-round lovely cast of actors, and it was all kept on the rails, on schedule & on budget by my calm and collected producing partner Harry.
-Once filming wrapped, I locked myself away to do the post-production alone over 2020.
+The movie was shot on weekends over two months with an energetic, accommodating, and all-round lovely cast of actors, and it was all kept on schedule & on budget by my calm and collected producing partner on the project, Harry Seward.
+Once filming wrapped, I locked myself away to do the post-production alone during 2020.
 While this solo-post production was always the plan, it was made a necessity during Melbourne's marathon COVID-19 lockdowns that persisted through the year.